Lee Adams Tour of the Methow

 Lunch at the Mazama Community Club

 After hours of climbing through the Rendezvous or circumnavigating the Early Winters loop, you’ve got a hunger inside you!
-Come in and warm yourself with some delicious lunch at the Community Club, free for all participants.
+Please be sure to stop by the Mazama Community Club where we will be serving a delicious lunch, catered by Willowbrook Organics.
 Bring your Tour ribbon and your appetite!
 Lunch and snacks are available from 10am until 1 pm.
+Please note that due to COVID skiers will be eating outside under the covered area.

 Early registration for the Lee Adams Tour of the Methow is $20 to Methow Valley Nordic members and to Methow Trails members, and costs $30 for non-members.
 Pre-registration is required for use of shuttle buses!